Pan-Zihao/Pan-Zihao.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi, I'm Zihao Pan, a third-year undergraduate student in Software Engineering at Sun Yat-sen University.
-My Research includes Generative Modeling, Multimodal Learning and AIGC.
-I had the privilege of working under the guidance of [Prof. Zibin Zheng](https://scholar.google.com/citations?user=zWnsNrkAAAAJ&hl=en), [Prof. Guo-Jun Qi](https://en.westlake.edu.cn/faculty/guojun-qi.html), Prof. Weibin Wu and [Prof. Chi Zhang](https://icoz69.github.io/).
+Currently, I’m interning with [OPPO AI Center](https://github.com/OPPO-Mente-Lab/), where I focus on unified image generation and editing.
+Prior to this, I had the privilege of working under the guidance of [Prof. Zibin Zheng](https://scholar.google.com/citations?user=zWnsNrkAAAAJ&hl=en) and [Prof. Guo-Jun Qi](https://en.westlake.edu.cn/faculty/guojun-qi.html).

 Welcome to my [blog](https://panzihao.notion.site/panzihaoblog)！🎉